The best babywearing slings and wraps: Tried and tested for comfort and safety

 Shortlisted for the 2022 Mother&Baby Awards Best Baby Carrier/Sling

 This ergonomic cotton-blend Koala Babycare Baby Sling is easy to put on with side loops that allow you to adjust the width according to your build and the age of your little bundle of joy.
 The breathable, ergonomic backrest feature of this wrap is an added bonus to the product.
 One reviewer, a mother with chronic pain, was very happy with the product for her own specific needs as someone who prioritises ease of use due to fibromyalgia.
-Our mum tester Sarah, however, felt as though the wrap didn't grow with the baby as it weighed down and hurt her back a little as she got bigger.
+Our mum tester Sarah, however, felt the wrap didn't grow with the baby and weighed her down and hurt her back as her baby got bigger.

 Sarah said she'd still recommend the product as it was very easy to use and very comfortable but pointed out that it did get a bit hot for both her and baby at times in the hot weather, whereas another of our mum testers Emma found the material to be very breathable and says her baby doesn't get sweaty.
-We think it's definitely worth noting that the material may not be as breathable as 100 per cent cotton slings.
-Despite this, Emma 100 per cent recommends the sling to everyone she knows who has a baby and praises it for being so lightweight and easy to put the baby in without dropping them.
-Plus, there are no buckles, she says, and it's very stylish compared to many others on the market.
+Despite this, Emma recommends the sling to everyone she knows who has a baby and praises it for being so lightweight and easy to put the baby in without dropping them.
+Plus, there are no buckles and it's very stylish compared to many others on the market.

 Another of our mum testers Katherine, agrees that things are definitely made easier as the carrier is already part 'tied' with the use of the rings, but she says the need to put a second wrap-around part over the top takes away from this advantage and actually makes the product look unattractive and impractical to use, in her opinion.
 We'll let you decide on that one though!